geky/ramrsbd/README.md

     '----'----'----'----'--     --'----'----'
 ```

+Pretty wild huh.

-Such an LFSR can be described by a [recurrence relation][recurrence-relation]
+We can describe such an LFSR with a [recurrence relation][recurrence-relation]
-that probably looks a bit familiar:
+that might look a bit familiar:

 <p align="center">
 <img